Turkish-held northern Cyprus set for election runoff | DW | 11.10.2020

-Preliminary results suggest Mustafa Akinci, who favors reunification with the south, failed to win enough votes to secure a fresh term in Sunday's first round.
+Mustafa Akinci, who favors reunification with the south, failed to win enough votes to secure a fresh term in Sunday's first round, the election council said.
 He'll face off against a conservative backed by Ankara.

 The incumbent leader of Turkish-held northern Cyprus, Mustafa Akinci, faces a runoff against the Ankara-backed prime minister after failing to secure enough first-round votes in the unrecognized territory's presidential election on Sunday.